A Transfer Attack to Image Watermarks

-Given multiple surrogate watermarking models, a key challenge is how to find a small perturbation for a given watermarked image such that the perturbed image evades the target watermarking model.
-We propose a two-step approach to address the challenge.
-In the first step, the attacker picks a watermark (called \emph{target watermark}) for each surrogate watermarking model to guide the perturbation search process.
-Specifically, the perturbation aims to make each surrogate watermarking model decode the target watermark from the perturbed image.
-For instance, one way is to flip each bit of the watermark decoded by a surrogate watermarking model for the watermarked image and treat the flipped watermark as the corresponding target watermark.
-Our intuition is that if the perturbation makes multiple surrogate watermarking models decode flipped watermarks from the perturbed image, the target watermarking model is also likely to decode a flipped watermark from the perturbed image, evading detection.
+A key challenge for our attack is aggregating multiple surrogate watermarking models to find a small perturbation that evades the target watermarking model.
+We show that simple aggregation methods achieve suboptimal attack effectiveness.
+To address this, we propose a two-step approach.
+First, the attacker selects a \emph{target watermark} for each surrogate model to guide the perturbation search, aiming to make each model decode this target watermark from the perturbed image.
+For instance, one method flips each bit of the watermark decoded by a surrogate model and uses this as the target.
+If multiple surrogate models decode flipped watermarks, the target model is likely to do the same, thus evading detection.

-In the second step, given the target watermark for each surrogate watermarking model, we generate a perturbation by aggregating multiple surrogate watermarking models.
-For instance, one way is to leverage an existing white-box attack~\cite{Evading-Watermark} to find a perturbation based on each surrogate watermarking model and its target watermark; and then aggregate the multiple perturbations (e.g., take their mean) as the final perturbation.
-However, such strategy achieves limited success because the aggregation breaks the perturbation patterns, as shown in our experiments.
-To address the challenge, we find a perturbation by ensembling multiple surrogate watermarking models.
-Specifically, we formulate an optimization problem, whose objective function is to find a minimum perturbation and constraints are that each surrogate watermarking model decodes its target watermark from the perturbed image.
-However, the optimization problem is challenging to solve due to the hard constraints.
-We propose several strategies to reformulate the optimization problem and approximately solve it to find a perturbation.
+In the second step, we generate a perturbation by aggregating multiple surrogate watermarking models.
+A simple approach is to apply a white-box attack~\citep{Evading-Watermark} on each model and its target watermark, then average the resulting perturbations.
+However, this method performs poorly, as aggregation compromises the perturbation patterns.
+To overcome this, we ensemble the models and formulate an optimization problem that finds a minimum perturbation while ensuring each surrogate model decodes its target watermark.
+Since this problem is hard to solve, we introduce strategies to reformulate and approximate a solution.